 Google Ads lets you adjust bids manually.
 There are various ways to do this so they’re more competitive in the auction yet still profitable for your business.
 For example:

-- You can use automated bidding strategies such as Target CPA or Maximize Conversions which optimize bids based on how much money each click could earn over time—and then automatically adjust these bids accordingly throughout each day.
+- You can use automated bidding strategies such as Target CPA or Maximize Conversions, which optimize bids based on how much money each click could earn over time.
+Then, you can automatically adjust these bids accordingly throughout each day.

 Use the Google Keyword Planner

-Use the keyword planner to find good keywords for which you have a chance of showing up, but are not so competitive that it’s prohibitively expensive to bid on them.
+Use the keyword planner to find good keywords for which you have a chance of showing up but are not so competitive that bidding on them is prohibitively expensive.

-The first step to using the Google Keyword Planner is to figure out what keywords are relevant to your business.
-A good place to start is with a list of potential topics that you want to focus on; or a list of key phrases that come up in conversations with customers (e.g., “how do I find a financial advisor?”).
+The first step in using the Google Keyword Planner is to figure out what keywords are relevant to your business.
+A good place to start is with a list of potential topics that you want to focus on or a list of key phrases that come up in conversations with customers (e.g., “How do I find a financial advisor?”).

 Once you have some keywords, add them to the Keyword Planner and run them against Google’s bidding suggestions.
-The tool will show how many people are searching for those terms and estimate what it would cost per click if you bid on them at different price points.
+The tool will show how many people are searching for those terms and estimate the cost per click if you bid on them at different price points.

 The other way to use this tool is to find low competition/high intent keywords that aren’t too expensive but still have enough traffic volume that they could be worth advertising on.
 This can help ensure you’re also targeting new users who may not know about your business yet!

-If your landing page is not optimised, it’s unlikely that your ads will perform well.
-Optimising your landing page experience means making sure it is relevant to the Google Ads keywords you are bidding on and easy for users to understand and navigate.
+If your landing page is not optimised, your ads will likely not perform well.
+Optimising your landing page experience means ensuring it is relevant to the Google Ads keywords you are bidding on and easy for users to understand and navigate.
 In addition, make sure it’s mobile-friendly.
 Users should see the same content no matter what device they use (mobile phones, tablets, etc.).

 To improve the conversion rate on your landing page, try using a call-to-action (CTA).
 A strong headline can also help convince people to convert.
-Use bullet points and images as much as possible to make sure visitors know exactly what they’re getting when they click through from an ad.
+Use bullet points and images as much as possible to ensure visitors know precisely what they get when they click through an ad.

 One of the best ways to lower your CPC is by being specific with your keywords.
-This can result in a higher quality score and help you avoid unnecessary words in your ad text.
-For example, if you are selling men’s shirts, don’t just use “men’s shirt” as a keyword.
-It’s too broad and people searching for that term may not be ready to buy right away.
+This can result in a higher quality score and help avoid unnecessary words in your ad text.
+For example, don’t just use “men’s shirt” as a keyword if you sell men’s shirts.
+It’s too broad, and people searching for that term may not be ready to buy it immediately.
 Instead, try using more specific keywords such as:

 - Men’s cotton button-down shirt

-This makes your ads more relevant to the right people at the right time and goes a long way to avoiding wasted spend.
+This makes your ads more relevant to the right people at the right time and helps avoid wasted money.

 Lower your CPC.
 It’s all about research and hard work.

-To lower your CPC you’ll need to focus on research and do the hard work.
-The first step to lowering the cost of your ads is to do some keyword research.
+You’ll need to focus on research and do the hard work to lower your CPC.
+The first step to lowering your ads’ cost is to do keyword research.
 This way, you know what keywords are costing you the most money and which ones are bringing in the best ROI.

-Once you have a good idea of what keywords are costing you money, use negative keywords.
+Use negative keywords once you have a good idea of what keywords are costing you money.
 These will exclude high-paying keywords from your campaign and prevent them from being shown.

 Also, consider using a bid modifier in conjunction with these other strategies.
-This helps to ensure your ads are reaching the right audience.
+This helps ensure your ads reach the right audience.

 In summary

 The most important thing to remember is that Google Ads CPC is not something to worry about.
-It’s just part of the equation and shouldn’t be your main concern when running a campaign.
-Instead, focus on optimising your keywords and post-click landing page, so they are relevant, compelling, and offer an excellent user experience.
-Track these metrics closely so that you can make informed decisions about how much money or time should be spent on any given keyword.
+It’s just part of the equation and shouldn’t be your primary concern when running a campaign.
+Instead, focus on optimising your keywords and post-click landing page to be relevant, compelling, and offer an excellent user experience.
+Track these metrics closely to make informed decisions about how much money or time should be spent on any keyword.